Katie Hopkins booked to speak to children at Scottish schools

 An online poll conducted by education publication The Times Educational Supplement, which asked Twitter followers if they would invite Ms Hopkins into their school to speak, found that 60 per cent of people said they would, with 40 per cent replying negatively.

+He said: “My suspicion is that doing so (and potentially giving a platform to extremist views) would be rejected by school management teams or indeed, local councils.

+“I can’t see many schools wanting to attract the (negative) publicity that having such a person come would attract.”

-Hopkins is famed for her controversial views, and was ridiculed in the wake of the recent attack in London after declaring the city was ‘cowed’.
+Hopkins is famed for her controversial views, and was ridiculed in the wake of this year's terror attack in London after declaring the city was ‘cowed’.
 She has also come under fire for calling First Minister Nicola Sturgeon ‘the ginger dwarf from the North’ and for her mocking of Scots MP Mhairi Black.

 Ms Hopkins's agent Mr Cross was not available for comment.